nextflow-io/nextflow/docs/module.md

 :::{note}
 Module binary scripts require a local or shared file system for the pipeline work directory, or {ref}`wave-page` when using cloud-based executors.
 :::

+Scripts can also be stored at the pipeline level using the `bin` directory.
+See {ref}`bin directory <bundling-executable>` for more information.

 ## Sharing modules